 Food and drinks, which your dentist has suggested may cause dental caries (cavities), should be restricted while wearing braces.
 Sticky food is to be avoided because of the increased risk of dental decay and appliance breakage.
 These types of food stick to braces and remain on your teeth for long periods of time.

-In order to successfully complete your orthodontic treatment, and keep treatment time to a minimum, it's very important that you take care of all your orthodontic appliances, whether they are fixed or removable.
-For example, Invisalign’s clear aligner system will only work if the aligners are worn the 20-22 hours per day as recommended.
-Being compliant is the only way to ensure your treatment is effective, and to help you achieve the smile you’ve always wanted to.
+In order to successfully complete your orthodontic treatment, and keep treatment time to a minimum, it’s very important that you take care of all your orthodontic appliances, whether they are fixed or removable.
+For example, Invisalign’s clear aligner system will only work if the aligners are worn 22 hours per day as recommended.
+Being compliant is the only way to ensure your treatment is effective, and to help you achieve the smile you’ve always wanted.

 You can still play sports as normal during your treatment, but remember to protect your teeth with an orthodontic friendly mouth guard, or to remove your Invisalign aligner during practice or the game.

 If you happen to be involved in some kind of accident during your athletic activity, check your appliances and your mouth immediately.
 If the appliances appear damaged or the teeth loosened, schedule an appointment.

 If you play an instrument, you may find it a little challenging to become adjusted to playing with your braces.
 It’s normal to have some difficulty with proper lip position.